-undersigned opened a FIRST CLASS BOARDING HOUSE in Charleston, for the accommodation of both Transient and Permanent Boarders.
-The Building, located on the northeast corner of Wentworth and Glebe streets, is conveniently near the business portion of King street, yet free from the noise of the thoroughfares.
-It is within easy reach from the Academy of Music and from Churches of all the different denominations.
+placing rain gauges in exposed localities so as to obtain accurate results.
+Snow in Charleston, for the accommodation of drifts and inequalities of exposure play both Transient and Permanent Boarders. an important part in upsetting the The Building, located on the northeast from Churches of all the different denominations.
 The house has been thoroughly repaired, and fitted up in good style with new furniture and fixtures.
 Terms reasonable.
-For further information address MRS. E. E. HASELL. or Miss S. S. EDWARDS.
-Charleston, S. C.
+For further information address or MISS S. S. EDWARDS,